A model of multiple hypothesis testing: Optimal hypothesis testing protocols

+Proposition \ref{cor:unbiasedness} shows that uniformly globally optimal protocols are maximin optimal and unbiased.
+It assumes that a maximin and unbiased protocol exists.
+While the existence of such protocols is not guaranteed in general, we will show in Section \ref{sec:t-tests} that such protocols exist in leading cases.
+In the remainder of this section, we study maximin optimality and unbiasedness in more detail and show that these properties are related to notions of size control and power of testing protocols.

+The next proposition provides necessary and sufficient conditions for maximin optimality.
+It generalizes Proposition 1 in \citet{tetenov2016economic} (discussed in Appendix \ref{sec:review_single_hypothesis}) to a setting in which $|J| > 1$ and where researchers can choose the experimental design and hypotheses to test.

+\begin{prop}[Necessary and sufficient conditions for maximin optimality] Let Assumptions \ref{ass:non_emptyness} hold.
+A protocol $r^*$ is maximin optimal if and only if

-Proposition \ref{prop:maximin2} shows that maximin optimality is equivalent to two conditions.
-First, as in the case with $J=1$ hypotheses, maximin recommendation functions depend on the experimenter utility $\beta_r(\theta)$, and deter experimentation over $\Theta_0$, where \emph{all} treatments reduce welfare.
-Second, the editor's utility for $\theta\in\Theta\setminus \Theta_0$ must be non-negative.
-This second condition requires that if some treatments reduce the welfare, there must be other treatments that compensate them.
-The first condition captures a notion of size control.
-We show below that the second condition is non-binding for one-sided $t$-tests in the leading case where $X$ is normally distributed.
-Note that Proposition \ref{prop:maximin2} applies very generally, without relying on any particular functional form assumption on the experimenter (or editor) utility.
+\end{prop} \begin{proof} See Appendix \ref{app:prop:maximin}. \end{proof} Proposition \ref{prop:maximin2} shows that maximin optimality is equivalent to two conditions.
+First, as in the case with a single hypothesis (i.e., $|J|=1$), maximin protocols deter experimentation over the null space $\Theta_0^*(r^*)$, where each configuration of treatments reduces welfare.
+This captures a notion of size control, as we discuss below.
+Second, welfare must be non-negative for $\theta\in\Theta\setminus \Theta_0^*(r^*)$.
+This condition requires that if some treatments reduce welfare there must be others that compensate for them; it always holds in the single-hypothesis case but is non-trivial in the MHT case.

-We illustrate the definition of the null space and the characterization of maximin protocols in our running example. \begin{exmp}[Running example continued] In our running example, the null space is $\Theta_0 = \left\{ \theta \in \Theta: \theta_1 < 0 \text{ and } \theta_2 < 0 \right\}.$ Figure \ref{fig:illustrative} provides a graphical illustration.
-By Proposition \ref{prop:maximin2}, a recommendation function $r^\ast=(r_1^\ast,r_2^\ast)^\top$ is maximin only if (but not necessarily if)

-Equation \eqref{eqn:illu_example_rast1} shows that maxmin recommendation functions impose restrictions on size control (i.e., the probability of reporting a false discovery).
+Building on Proposition \ref{cor:unbiasedness} and the sufficient conditions in Proposition \ref{prop:maximin2}, the following corollary provides sufficient conditions for uniform global optimality stated in terms of the global null and alternative spaces.